madebykind/madebykind-v3/content/work/rewilding-britain.md

 title: Rewilding Britain - Strategy and Digital Case Study - Environment
 date: 2023-06-28T11:07:38.606Z
 cover_img: images/work-rewilding-britain-teaser.jpg
+cover_img_alt: Rewilding Britain blog article page on a mobile screen.
+The mobile is on the ground in the woods
+hero_img: images/work-rewilding-britain-header-2.jpg
+hero_img_alt: Landscape image of Glen Affric, showing mountains, loch and trees.
+Rewilding Britain's logo is overlayed in white
 key_stat:
   - 149-percent
 description: Big thinking for a cause we really care about
+feature_heading: Our partnership
 feature_content: "Rewilding Britain understood that they needed a digital partner to not only create a digital presence but to maintain it and evolve as their organisation does.
 We’ve been delighted to work with them for almost